-“A fire shall always be burning on the altar; it shall never go out.”
+“A fire shall always be burning on the altar; it shall never go out.” — Leviticus 6:13

 I believe the fire we are to keep burning is not a physical fire, but rather our praises coming up from the altar of our hearts.
-The fire lets Him identify His children and come to their rescue.
+The fire lets Him identify His child and come to their rescue.

 Often we are in dire circumstances and need to signal the Lord our location.
 Of course He knows where each of His children are all the time, but Scripture does indicate He is looking for the worshipers, as well as those who are loyal to Him.

 When you find yourself in special need of Him try filling the atmosphere with praise, even if you feel dry and don’t want to.
-As you start to praise it will be like the old pump many of us would primp when we lived or visited in the country.
+As you start to praise it will be like the old pump many of us would primp when we lived, or visited, in the country.
 We had to pour some water into the pump, move the handle up and down, and then water would gush out.
 So it is with praise, primp the dry pump, and soon it will start to flow.
 Our fire of praise will signal our location and the Lord will rescue us just as the nomads were rescued.

-Lord, help me learn to keep the fire of praise going up to you.
+Prayer: Lord, help me learn to keep the fire of praise going up to you.
 Help me learn to offer the sacrifice of praise even when I do not feel like it.

 © Peggy Park